A Ceylon Press Tiny Guide

 THE BISMARK SAPPHIRE

 The ultimate honeymoon gift, the Bismark Sapphire was discovered in Sri Lanka in 1920, though rumours within the South Asian gem trade claim that it was merely sold here – but that it originated in Burma.
-Whatever the truth of its provenance, it was spotted by Harrison Willaims, an American carpet sweeper cum-millionaire for his third wife, the remarkable Countess Mona von Bismarck, named by Chanel in 1930 as "The Best Dressed Woman in the World;" set to music by Cole Porter in “Ridin' High” in 1936; and painted by Salvador Dalí in 1943.
+It was bought by Harrison Willaims, an American millionaire for his third wife, the remarkable Countess Mona von Bismarck, named by Chanel in 1930 as "The Best Dressed Woman in the World."
 Given Harrison Williams’ fortune (now valued at over 11 billion dollars) the 98.6 carat honeymoon present was but a bauble.
-The countess was to outlive Willaims and at some point, between her fourth (Count Albrecht von Bismarck-Schonhausen) and fifth husband (Count Umberto de Martini) donated the jewel to the Smithsonian Museum in Washington, D.C.
-Today it sits there for all to see (but never again wear), the sapphire mounted in a pendant necklace of diamonds and smaller sapphires.
+The countess was to outlive Willaims and at some point, between her fourth and fifth husband donated the jewel to the Smithsonian Museum in Washington, D.C.
+Today it sits there for all to see, the sapphire mounted in a pendant necklace of diamonds and smaller sapphires.

 3